This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Philippine passport holders in the UAE, looking to renew their Machine Readable Passports issued in the year 2007 from the Philippine Consulate General Dubai, will be required to undergo the following requirements:

-- Printout of the online application form with barcode
+• printout of the E-passport online application form with barcode

-- PSA-issued Birth certificate to determine the complete middle name of the applicant.
-Transcribed birth certificate from the Local Civil Registrar (LCR) is required when entries in the PSA birth certificate are blurred or unreadable.
+• PSA-issued Birth certificate to determine the complete middle name of the applicant.
+A transcribed birth certificate from the Local Civil Registrar (LCR) is required when entries in the PSA birth certificate are blurred or unreadable.

 For minor (17 years old and below) applicants renewing PH passport